Meet our Team

-Darrin Brentnall has worked in the financial services industry for over 10 years, and is currently serving as Vice President, Commercial Services Officer at Canandaigua National Bank & Trust Company.
-A longtime resident of the Finger Lakes Region, Brentnall graduated from Newark High School and holds an MBA from the University of Rochester.
-He is invested in helping local businesses flourish, and is President of the Wayne County Business Association, in addition to serving on the JAACA board.
-Brentnall lives in Farmington with his family and their dog, Daisy.
+Darrin Brentnall currently serves as Vice President, Commercial Services Officer at Canandaigua National Bank & Trust Company.
+A longtime resident of the Finger Lakes Region, Darrin graduated from Newark High School and holds an MBA from the University of Rochester.
+He is President of the Wayne County Business Association.
+He lives in Farmington with his family and their dog, Daisy.

-Ned Corman has been a Rochester resident, effectively, since 1955, and holds degrees from Eastman School of Music and Penn State University.
-During his multifaceted career, Corman performed and recorded with Chuck Mangione, Fred Waring & The Pennsylvanians, the Rochester Philharmonic, and others.
-A 35-year music educator, Corman taught in the Penfield Central School District for 25-plus years, where he pioneered their jazz program and founded the Penfield Music Commission Project.
+Ned Corman holds degrees from UR’s Eastman School of Music and Penn State University.
+An accomplished musician, he’s performed and recorded with Chuck Mangione, Fred Waring & The Pennsylvanians, the Rochester Philharmonic Orchestra, and others.
+A music educator for more than three decades, Ned taught in the Penfield Central School District for more than 25 years, where he pioneered their jazz program and founded the Penfield Music Commission Project.
 He also founded The Commission Project, Swing ‘n Jazz, and Rochester Independent Music Festival.
 Ned is married to artist and philanthropist Linda Q. Corman.

 Sherman Dickerson is a lifelong resident of Rochester, with a long history of devotion to families and community.
 The father of two sons, he currently works for General Motors.
 In addition to serving on the Board of the Joseph Avenue Arts and Culture Alliance, Sherman is President of the Joseph Avenue Business Association.
 He is the recipient of numerous entrepreneurship and community service awards.

-Annette Ramos has devoted her career to ensuring equitable educational and artistic opportunities for Artists of Color.
-As a Bilingual Arts Educator and Advocate, Annette has long impacted the Rochester community through her work as Co-Founder and Executive Director of the Rochester Latino Theatre Company.
+Annette Ramos is a bilingual arts educator and advocate and co-founder and Executive Director of the Rochester Latino Theatre Company.
 Increasing opportunities for all artists of color, providing access to art resources and sustaining a platform to give voice to these stories is Annette’s life mission.
-She has a many year history of mentoring young artists as Actors, Playwrights, Directors and Theater Artists.
-Annette currently works as the Associate Director of Education and Community Engagement for the Rochester Broadway Theater League.
-She is an alumnus of the Leadership Institute of the National Association of Latino Arts and Culture.
+She has spent years mentoring young artists as actors, playwrights, directors, and theater artists.
+She currently works as the Associate Director of Education and Community Engagement for the Rochester Broadway Theater League.
+Annette is a graduate of the Leadership Institute of the National Association of Latino Arts and Culture.

-Michael Rothman holds a BA and MA from the University of Rochester, and a PhD in American Studies from the University of Minnesota.
-He served on faculty at the Minneapolis Community and Technical College for over thirty years.
-A 1961 graduate of Irondequoit High School, Rothman has deep roots in Rochester, where he was born and raised.
+Michael Rothman holds B.A. and M.A. degrees from the University of Rochester, and a Ph.D. in American Studies from the University of Minnesota.
+He served on faculty at the Minneapolis Community and Technical College for more than 30 years.
+A 1961 graduate of Irondequoit High School, Michael has deep roots in Rochester, where he was born and raised.
 He had his Bar Mitzvah at B’nai Israel, and fondly remembers the vitality of the Joseph Ave neighborhood during his childhood.
-Rothman looks forward to the JAACA’s restoration of the synagogue and the impact it will have on the surrounding community.